 The final type of alcohol commonly found in cosmetic products is aromatic alcohol, which can either be used as a preservative, or as a natural fragrant.

-- Benzyl Alcohol is an aromatic alcohol, which you will find in our Mandarin & Chamomile Organic Skincare range.
+- Benzyl Alcohol is an aromatic alcohol, which you will find in most organic skincare.

 Fragrances from aromatic alcohols come from the oils they are derived from.
 Aromatic alcohol, has been approved by the FDA and Cosmetic Ingredients Review (CIR) Expert Panel, to be safe for use in cosmetic and skincare products.